 The first computer coding language was created in the 1940s, during a time when the most technologically advanced item most people had in their homes was a radio.
 Today, coding is an integral part of everyday life — every app on your phone, video you play on YouTube, or email you send uses different coding languages.

-There are many reasons to teach kids how to code, but the most important one is that it’s fun!
+There are many reasons why kids should learn to code, but the most important one is that it’s fun!
 Coding allows kids to learn a new skill while being creative in unexpected ways.
 With so many coding languages, though, it can be hard to figure out where your child should start.
 That’s why we put together our top kids coding languages so you can decide which one is the best starting place for your child.

 What is a Programming Language?